- AAAI Fellow

-This award recognizes significant and ongoing contributions in research and services to the advancement of the PAKDD community and series of conferences.
+This award recognizes significant and ongoing contributions in research and services to the advancement of the Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD) community and series of conferences.

-The SIAM (Society for Industrial and Applied Mathematics) Fellows Program was approved in 2008 to honor certain members who have made outstanding contributions to fields served by SIAM.
+The Society for Industrial and Applied Mathematics (SIAM) Fellows Program honors certain members who have made outstanding contributions to fields served by SIAM.
 SIAM Fellows are people who have been recognized by their peers for their contributions to their field as well shown great leadership within their own institution.

-The CHI Academy is an honorary group of individuals who have made substantial contributions to the field of human-computer interaction, and awardees are given lifetime invitations to the annual SIGCHI award banquet.
+The SIGCHI Academy is an honorary group of individuals who have made substantial contributions to the field of human-computer interaction, and awardees are given lifetime invitations to the annual SIGCHI award banquet.
 These are the principal leaders of the field, whose efforts have shaped the disciplines and/or industry, and led the research and/or innovation in human-computer interaction.
-The criteria for election to the CHI Academy are:

 This award, which is administered by 3M Research and Development in partnership with the Corporate Giving Program, recognizes outstanding new faculty.
 It is intended to help young faculty members to achieve tenure, to teach, and to conduct research.